ruv/easyforth/index.markdown

     42 constant answer

 This creates a new constant called `answer` with the value `42`.
-Unlike variables, constants just represent values, rather than memory locations, so there's no need to use `@`.
+Unlike variables, constants just represent any values, rather than only memory locations, so there's _usually_ no need to use `@`.

     42 constant answer
     2 answer *